What Does Cryogenic Processing Do?

 Some Basic Metallurgy

-A real world crystal structure is pictured below.
+A real world crystal structure is pictured, bottom left.
 The yellow dots are the atoms.
 Note that the alignment of all the atoms is not perfect.
 There are discontinuities and changes in spacing.
 A theory proposed by Dr. Mark Eberhardt at the Colorado School of Mines states that there is a discreet distance between atoms where the energy in the metallic bond is minimum.

 Picture below is courtesy of and used with the permission of Birmingham University’s Nonascale Physics Research Lab.
 We wish to thank Professor Richard Palmer for allowing us the use of the picture.